Bazaar-NG: 7 years of hacking on a distributed version control systemTweet

 For the last 7 years I've been involved in the Bazaar project.
-As I'm slowly stepping down from my involvement, I thought I would write up a retrospective of both my involvement in the project and thoughts on what went well and what did not.
+As I'm slowly stepping down from the project, I thought I would write up a retrospective of both my involvement in the project and thoughts on what went well and what did not.

 There are a lot of details in here, and I'm sure I got some of them wrong.
 Please let me know if you spot any mistakes.